The Extradition Hearing for Huawei’s CEO in Canada has ended.

 Both were charged with espionage in March, which Canadian Prime Minister Justin Trudeau dismissed as “trumped up.”
 As the final arguments in Meng’s case began last week, Spavor was sentenced to 11 years in jail.

-During Meng’s extradition hearing last week, her lawyers refuted the US claims against her, accused Canadian and US officials of abusing the legal system, and demanded that she be released.
+Meng’s attorneys denied the US claims against her at a hearing last week, accusing Canadian and US officials of abusing the legal system, and calling for her release.

-Lawyers for the US government in Canada contended that there is enough evidence to commit Meng to extradition.
+“We have spun fraud law on its head in this proceeding,” defense lawyer Mark Sandler told the court this week, arguing that there was no deception and no damage or risk of harm to HSBC.

+The defense’s arguments should be heard at a trial, and the court should commit Meng for extradition, according to Canadian government lawyers representing US interests in the hearing.